dpt/The-Great-Escape-in-C/BUGS.md

     * Fixed 14-Feb-18: I'd mistranslated the start of `spawn_characters` where it clamps the map position.
 A subtract was missing, offsetting the calculation by (8,8).
 35. Dogs and guards seem to be able to catch the hero though the fence.
     * (Not a bug) 14-Feb-18: This happens in the original game too.
 It happens on the right hand fence more than it does by the fence gate.
 The hero looks closer to the fence when he's caught on that right hand fence so maybe the boundary needs to be adjusted.
+36. When wire snipping was complete the hero would slide off the screen on his knees.
+    * Fixed 14-Feb-18: Unsigned/signed mixup.